ignition-devs/ignition-api-7.9/README.md

 ### Downloading from releases

 You may also download the code targeted to your desired version from the [releases page](https://github.com/thecesrom/Ignition/releases) and add it as a dependency to your scripting project.

+#### Using Ignition as a dependency on PyCharm

+To include Ignition as a dependency on PyCharm, you will need to attach it to your project.

+1. Clone the repo or download from [releases](https://github.com/thecesrom/Ignition/releases)
+2. With your project open where you want to include `Ignition`, navigate to `File > Open` and select the `Ignition` project folder
+3. Choose `Attach` when prompted
+4. Under the `Ignition` project folder, right-click on the `src/` folder and choose `Mark Directory as > Sources Root`

 ## Contributing to Ignition